 - Hindman Settlement School, Inc.

-All of these schools were begun in rural and disadvantaged areas where public education was not accessible.
+All these schools were begun in rural and disadvantaged areas where public education was not accessible.
 The mission of these schools is to provide traditional values and educational skills to the students in order to help them reach their full potential in life.
-While each school has a different focus, they serve a variety of special needs programs including adult literacy, attention deficit disorder, dyslexia, and children in family crisis.
+While each school has a different focus, each serves a variety of special needs programs including adult literacy, attention deficit disorder, dyslexia, and children in family crisis.
 Today DAR schools serve thousands of students from pre-school through college and are helping to make a difference in their lives.